caribank/caribank.github.io/index.md

 Florian Matter converted these shoebox files to CLDF datasets and started adding other datasets.
 Click [here](datasets) for an overview of the datasets.

-Anybody with knowledge on Cariban or/and historical linguistics is invited to [contribute](contribute).
+People with knowledge on Cariban languages are invited to [contribute](contribute).